-Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably compared with the 2011 CCSSE Cohort.
-For instance, 24.9% of Springfield Technical Community College students, compared with 29.3% of other students in the cohort, responded 'Often' or 'Very often' on item 4b.
+Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2014 CCSSE Cohort.
+For instance, 40.7% of Springfield Technical Community College students, compared with 49.8% of other students in the cohort, responded often or very often on item 4f.
+It is important to note that some colleges' lowest scores might be higher than the cohort mean.